 Bird Field Guide (we have Jerry Liguori’s raptor guide books available at our store)

 When to Visit

 We operate daily 9am-5pm, August 1-November 15.
 All activities are weather dependent and we do not conduct migration counts in inclement weather (heavy rain).
 Click here to see a weather forecast for the count site.

 We recommend taking a few days to visit the migration site to make sure you catch a big flight, and enjoy the fantastic birding around the Corpus Christi area.
-There are plenty of lodging option in Calallen and Corpus Christi.
+There is no camping in the Hazel Bazemore County Park, but there are plenty of lodging option in and around the Calallen and Corpus Christi areas.

 A special thanks goes to the following individuals for their long-time volunteer support.

 Joel and Vicki Simon, Bob and Jo Creglow, Dane Ferrell and Libby Even, Clay and Debbie Taylor, Denise Parks, Mary Hager, Linda Alley, Bill and Patty Beasley, John Economidy, Peter Collins, Mike Clifford, Lynn Guerra, Phyllis Hibdon, Grace, James Witten, Carol Kilgore, and Stacy Zarpentine.